Legal Document Review: A Comprehensive Guide for Legal Teams

 Legal document review is the process where attorneys, paralegals, and legal teams examine electronic and paper documents to identify relevant evidence, determine privilege, and ensure compliance for litigation, regulatory matters, due diligence, or internal investigations.

-Also commonly called legal review or legal doc review, the legal review meaning covers the full scope of this practice, from initial collection through production.
+Also commonly called documentation review, legal review, or legal doc review, this practice covers the full scope of document examination from initial collection through production.
 Understanding the document review meaning is essential for anyone managing litigation, compliance, or transaction workflows.

 The goal is to ensure documents are accurate, complete, and aligned with case or compliance requirements.